theaivis GEO platform overview for AI visibility

 - Entity Probe: controlled cross-model prompts to compare how each model describes a brand.

-- Task workflows: prioritized remediation linked to measurable re-tests.
+- Tasks: prioritized remediation linked to re-measurement.

 - Preferred research loop: baseline -> diagnose -> ship fixes -> re-measure.